Photo Archivist's Selection of the Month: July 2004

 Postscript: Originally, we posted this card up on top with the cottages, but during routine archival work,

-we discovered that we were mislead by the text and file location.
+that we were mislead by the text and file location.
 The insert may well be a beach at Shippan,

 but the "Sound View" is of the Skiddy house on Pound Rock, at 348 Weed Avenue, Cove Pond.